 Valkenburg’s nearest airport, Maastricht Aachen Airport (MST) only offers seasonal services from airlines such as Onur Air or Ryanair.
 Alternatively, fly to larger airports such as Eindhoven with airlines such as TUI fly Netherlands or Transavia.

 Although a Christmas Market in Germany may not originally yell out ‘alternative’, this Christmas market gives visitors something else to scream about.
 Despite being very traditional in its German and Bavarian origins with a tremendous sparkling Christmas tree and advent music, you’ll find people masked and dressed up as ’Krampus’.
 These demon-like creatures originate from Christmas tales where these creatures will punish naughty children, as opposed to St. Nicholas or Santa Claus who rewards well-behaved children.
 These harmless figures compete in a Krampus run through the market, which for 2019 will be on December 8th between 3-5pm.
 However, Munich Christmas Market is still a must-visit for a traditional Christmas experience and will be open in 2018 from November 27th to December 24th.
 Make sure to read our blog ‘A Local’s Guide to Germany’, which features many other things that you can do whilst in Munich.

 To visit this Christmas market which is as popular with the locals as it is visiting tourists, fly to the closest airport of Munich Airport (MUC) on German airlines such as Condor or Germania.
 Well-known German airlines also fly to Munich, such as Lufthansa.

 Another German market which features on this list due to its alternative location is the Hohenzollern Castle Christmas Market.
 This castle is impressive at any time of the year, but when it is transformed at Christmas time, it is truly like something out of a fairytale.
 Dripped in history, the market is held within the castle, including some of the state rooms.
 This castle is located on a hilltop about 70 km outside of Stuttgart, making it much less touristy than some of Stuttgart’s city markets and undoubtedly one of the most beautiful and original Christmas markets in all of Germany.
-2019 will see this Christmas market open on November 29th and 30th and December 1st, 6th, 7th and 8th.
+2021 will see this Christmas market open on November 25th and stay open until January 9th 2022.